xiphiasrex/docker-demo/README.md

 Small demo project to play around with docker and redis

 ### Basic Components ###
-* Spring Boot Application built with Gradle
+* Spring Boot Application built with maven
 * Simple Dockerfile that builds an image of alpine linux + java8 + runnable jar
 * Docker compose file that will start a container for the app and one for a redis server

 ### Setup ###
-* Import as a Gradle project
+* Import as a Maven project
-* run `gradle build buildDocker` to build a docker image (plugin starts using version tag 1.0)
+* run `mvn package docker:build` to build a docker image (plugin starts using version tag 1.0)
-   * You can add -Papp_version="X" to set the version tag

 ### Running in Docker ###
 `docker-compose up -d`